2025 New York Jets season: Week 8: at Cincinnati Bengals

 Before the game, it was announced that longtime Jets center Nick Mangold had died at the age of 41 from complications related to kidney disease.

 The Jets stumbled out of the gate once again, falling behind the Bengals and entering the fourth quarter trailing 31–16.
 Both teams exchanged touchdowns, giving Cincinnati a 38–24 lead with 10:21 remaining.
 The Jets then mounted a comeback, scoring two unanswered touchdowns.
 Running back Breece Hall threw a touchdown pass to tight end Mason Taylor, giving New York a one-point lead.
 The Bengals attempted a late comeback but turned the ball over on downs, sealing the Jets’ first win of the season, becoming the final team in the league to record a win this season.

 The Jets finished with 502 total yards of offense, including a season-high 254 rushing yards.
 Justin Fields bounced back from two bad performances and completed 21-of-32 passes for 244 yards and one touchdown.
 Hall became the fourth non-quarterback since 1950 to throw a game-winning touchdown pass in the final two minutes of the fourth quarter or overtime.
 He was also the first non-quarterback to record multiple rushing touchdowns and a touchdown pass in the fourth quarter of a game.
 Head coach Aaron Glenn recorded his first win after starting the season 0–7, setting a franchise record for the longest losing streak to begin a tenure by a new Jets head coach.

+With the win, the Jets improved to 1–7 and 1–1 against the AFC North.